 - Learn how to develop and translate marketing plans into executable marketing actions.

-- Develop critical thinking skills for solving marketing problems in business situations.
+- Develop critical thinking skills for solving marketing problems in an international business situations.

 - Practice marketing from the perspective of the marketing team of a major consumer products firm.